+Vitamins are categorised into two groups: water-soluble or fat-soluble.
 Vitamin K is not a single vitamin, but a group of related fat-soluble vitamins.
 This group includes a compound called phylloquinone, also known as vitamin K1, and a series of menaquinones which are commonly referred to as vitamin K2.

 Vitamin K is a trace nutrient essential for the normal function of several proteins in the body.
 These proteins have very specific roles that are needed for human health.

+Our bone strength can weaken with age so consuming vitamin K2 through dietary sources is important.
 Vitamin K2 is involved in the body’s ability to produce, and maintain normal healthy bones, through its role in the formation osteocalcin - a protein produced in bone matrix.
 Osteocalcin binds with calcium and results in calcium being deposited into bones and bone mineralisation.

-What’s the difference between vitamin K1 and K2?
+3. What’s the difference between vitamin K1 and K2?